 It's recommended to order main courses with a side of the jeweled crispy rice.
 The dish is reminiscent of Persian tahdig, and has a satisfying crunch, along with a popcorn-y butteriness.
 Gooey egg yolk is hidden inside the hardened mound, adding saltiness to balance the staccatoed sweetness of raisins.

 Barbari bread.
 (Photo courtesy of Kismet)

+Some smaller dishes of note are the Tokyo turnips, which come with a smear of cultured butter.
+The raw turnips' strong, sharp taste is mellowed by the butter, whose fragrant rose after taste leaves you wanting more.
 The Persian cucumber salad is as light, crisp, and refreshing as a cool dip in a pool during a Los Angeles (or Arabian) heatwave.
 The long-cut cucumbers are topped with parsley and mandarin orange slices.
 A labneh base grounds the dish.

 You'll be forgiven if the Barberi bread is the thing you remember most.
 The hardy crust (toasted to perfection and topped with sesame and poppy seeds) gives way to a pillowy core that, once finished, you'll immediately want to order more of.
 The waiter may suggest you use it to sop up juices from your many dishes, but this could easily be a meal unto itself.